 On-Campus vs. Online Programs

-The on-campus and online MA programs are distinct, and have separate cohorts that begin in the fall of each academic year.
+The on-campus and online MA programs are distinct.
 Once a student is admitted into the on-campus or online programs, the student is expected to remain in that program through degree completion.
-Students cannot switch between programs; if a student wishes to switch, the student must reapply to the desired program in order to be considered for admission.
-Online courses are usually reserved for online program students, and on-campus courses are intended for on-campus students.
-On occasion, online students may wish to take an on-campus course, visa-versa.
-The student must make a formal request to the Graduate Director in Sociology.
+On-campus students must either complete a thesis or take a Comprehensive Written Exam (CWE) to complete their degree.
+Online students do not have a thesis option; they must take the CWE.